Hello PRESS Friends,

 In some sense, Sean has reminded me of my roots.
 I had flash backs of my amateur years of cutting hair, when my my sister-in-law, cousin and brother (who all have straight hair) allowed me to practice on them.
 I will never forget the time when I couldn’t get my brother’s hair perfect.
 It was stressful.
 This explains why I have such a strong connection to straight hair.
 I have since taken control over this disobedient hair and mastered it.
 Straight hair texture is definitely very special.
 And I love it!

 Check back on my next blog.
-I will guide you through the best ways to manage and style your “Asian Hair”.
+I will guide you through the best ways to manage and get more styles out of your “Asian Hair”.